coatyio/coaty-js/docs/man/developer-guide.md

 about the host environment in which this log object is created.
 You can also extend the `Log` object with custom property-value pairs.

 You can also specify log tags as an array of string values in the `Log.logTags` property.
 Tags are used to categorize or filter log output.
-Agents may introduce specific tags, such as "service" or "app".
+Agents may introduce specific tags, such as "service" or "app", usually defined at design time.
 Note that log objects published by the framework itself always use the reserved tag named "coaty" as part of the `logTags` property.
 This tag name should never be used by your custom agents.

+You can also specify log labels as a set of key-value label pairs in the `logLabels` property.
+It can be used to add context-specific information to a log object.
+For example, labels are useful in providing multi-dimensional data along a log entry to be exploited by external logging services, such as Prometheus.

 For convenience, the base `Controller` class provides methods for publishing/advertising log objects: